benbrunton/les/README.md

 and hierachies in different projects.
 Adding visual information to a file list gives us additional structure through which to view a project.

-Allowing a user to configure `les` on a per-directory basis acknowledges the fact that emphasis of particular files is dependant on the environment in which you are working.
+Allowing users to configure `les` on a per-directory basis means emphasis can change based on tech stack or project requirements.